amine-sec01/amine_sec/README.md

 ## 🧠 About Me

-I'm Amine, a cybersecurity enthusiast focused on understanding how systems, networks, and applications work from the inside.
+I'm Amine, a cybersecurity learner focused on understanding how systems, networks, and applications work from the inside.

 I learn through hands-on labs, CTFs, personal projects, and virtual